Adireddy113/wp-development/1-single-input-database/README.md

 ## Simple Input Form – WordPress Plugin

 This is a basic WordPress plugin I created as part of my learning journey.
-The plugin adds a form with one input field and submitted value to a custom database table
+The plugin adds a form with one input field and submitted value to a database table

 ### What I Learned